Ferry Porsche: Porsche company at Gmünd

-After his release, Ferry Porsche attempted to return to Stuttgart but he was barred by the occupation forces.
-In consequence, in July 1946 he brought all the structure of the company to Gmünd/Carinthia, Austria.
+After his release, Ferry Porsche attempted to return to Stuttgart, but he was barred by the occupation forces.
+In consequence, in July 1946, he brought all the structure of the company to Gmünd/Carinthia, Austria.

-Together, with his sister Louise, Ferry took over the management of the company.
+Together with his sister Louise, Ferry took over the management of the company.
 Early on, the workshop was primarily used for automotive repair.
 Additionally, they commercialized water pumps and lathes.

 In time, they obtained two contracts for automobile design.
 One was for the construction of racecars for the Cisitalia racing team.
 The other was for the design of their own car, which later became known as the Porsche 356.

 Porsche Type 360 - Cisitalia

 As a result of Carlo Abarth's mediation, Ferry Porsche inked a contract with Piero Dusio to produce Grand Prix racing cars again.
 The new model was called the Porsche 360 Cisitalia, and it was the first to spell out the name of the family's enterprise.
-Its design was mostly alike to the preceding pre-war ones, despite being smaller.
-It had a supercharged mid-mounted engine displacing 1.5 liters and four-wheel drive.
+Its design was mostly similar to the preceding pre-war ones, despite being smaller.
+It had a supercharged mid-mounted engine displacing 1.5 litres and four-wheel drive.

 Porsche Type 356

 Following his father's old aspiration, Ferdinand Porsche designed the Porsche 356, with a unique chassis and body while using Volkswagen components.
 The 356 had an air-cooled, rear-mounted, 4-cylinder engine producing 35 hp.
-Due to the location of its engine, the car was a little unstable but the balance favored potency and light weight.
+Due to the location of its engine, the car was a little unstable, but the balance favoured potency and light weight.

-An automobile dealer from Zürich ordered the first shipment in the winter of 1947 and production of the automobile began.
+An automobile dealer from Zürich ordered the first shipment in the winter of 1947, and production of the automobile began.
 Under Ferry Porsche's supervision, the units were built completely by hand at an improvised workshop inside a sawmill at Gmünd.

-By June 1948, 50 aluminum-bodied units had been completely assembled.
+By June 1948, 50 aluminium-bodied units had been completely assembled.
 Additionally, 6 frameworks were sent to the Beutler Company at Thun, Switzerland, where they were fitted with cabriolet bodies.

 Despite its compact size, the car was popular with wealthy customers.
 If successful, the 356 would mean Porsche's final hop out from performing only designing chores for others.
 Indeed, surprisingly, the 356 remained in production for many years and by 1965 had sold nearly 78,000 units.
 Additionally, it laid the framework which was followed by the entirety of the successive series of Porsche's sports cars.